aleksei-berezkin/typique/README.md

 ## Performance

 On TS Server startup, Typique scans all TypeScript project files that match the plugin’s `include` and `exclude` [filters](./docs/Configuration.md), so startup may take longer in large codebases.
 During editing, Typique only re-evaluates changed files, which is typically fast.
-If you suspect performance issues, open the TS Server log and check records prefixed with `Typique::`.
+If you suspect performance issues, open the TS Server log and check records prefixed with `TypiquePlugin::`.
 Most entries include the elapsed time.

 If you encounter performance problems, consider: